Lamlash: Geography

 Lamlash is located in the southern half of the island, some 3 mi to the south of Brodick and 5 mi to the north of Whiting Bay.
 It is on the eastern side and sits on a bay facing the Holy Isle and the Firth of Clyde.

 Notable sights

-The basic character of the village is formed by a long building line of two and three-storey roughcast or stone houses lining the inland side of the shore road.
+The basic character of the town is formed by a long building line of two and three-storey roughcast or stone houses lining the inland side of the shore road.
 The parish church and the former St George's church sit at either end of this series of buildings.